newsteinking/Mighty_microbitbasic/docs/source/lessons/lucky-7.rst

-Lesson2 lucky 7 blocks lesson
+Lesson 2 lucky 7 blocks lesson
 =====================

 Show a number on the LED screen.